 2. The merchant captures the necessary payment details

-With this authorization in hand, the merchant then needs all the requisite information to execute the payment.
-This includes the customer’s bank account number and routing number.
-If it’s a recurring payment, the merchant will collect all the details pertaining to the payment schedule.
+With this authorization in hand, the merchant then needs all the requisite information to execute the payment processing.
+This includes the customer’s bank account numbers.
+In the case of recurring payments, the merchant will collect all the details pertaining to the payment schedule.

 3. The payment processor verifies credentials